 Just whip out your smartphone, and you are communicating and sharing.
 Today’s social media has changed the brand-consumer relationship.
 There has been a paradigm shift from the brand pushing the content through traditional media, TV ads, billboards, newspapers, et cetera.
 Gone are the days of writing letters and complaining to companies about their poor service.
 With social networks like Facebook and Twitter, the consumer can communicate directly with the brand and the big key with the expectation of an immediate response.
 Consumers expect brands to be listening through social networks.
 Brands have to work harder at capturing consumers’ attention and engaging with customers.

 We all know word of mouth in this business has an enormous impact.
 Getting information out or from a trusted source about someone or something is really how this business runs.
 Using social media effectively is word of mouth on steroids, a considerable amplification.
-Of course, if word of mouth is about you and your company, and you’re not on social networks, you can’t control or defend what people are saying about you.
+Of course, if word of mouth is about you and your company, and you’re not on social networks, you can’t control or defend what people say about you.
 Your social media profiles show up in search results.
 Having accounts on social platforms opens doors to possibilities you didn’t know existed.
-It also opens the door to criticism, the mob mentality, and anything you say or post is for public interpretation.
+It also opens the door to criticism of the mob mentality, and anything you say or post is for public interpretation.
 From an EP and security standpoint, you can conduct intelligence gathering and investigations.

 Using Social Media Effectively